Powering the Circular Economy

 Turbocharger Remanufacturing

-The used turbocharger is sent to out to be rebuilt.
-Remove wording that says the used turbocharger is sent to Areion Diesel, where it is carefully disassembled, cleaned, and assessed.
-Reusable parts—such as the housing and core elements—are machined back to original equipment standards.
-Components beyond repair are replaced with high-quality Areion parts, such as gaskets, wheels, housing, and clamps.
+The used Turbocharger is sent to be rebuilt, where it is carefully disassembled, cleaned, and assessed.
+Reusable parts such as the housing are machined back to OEM standards.
+Components beyond repair are replaced with high-quality Areion parts such as gaskets, wheels, housing, and clamps.

 Waste Minimization and Material Recovery